ilpropheta/playground-ot4mmv6n/markdowns/exercise1.md

 ## Scope Guard

-We conclude this section by recalling a classic idiom that is a general-purpose *finalizer*, that is an operation that is always executed at the end of a scope.
+We conclude this section by recalling a classic idiom that is a general-purpose *finalizer*: an operation always executed at the end of the scope.

-The idea is to have a handy class providing a customizable destructor and that can be created inline in a certain point of the code.
+The idea is to have a handy class providing a customizable destructor and that can be created inline.

-With the advent of lambdas - that we'll see later - this has been dramatically simplified and we are able to create such code:
+With the advent of lambdas - that we'll see later - and C++17 automatic deduction of class templates this has been dramatically simplified:

 ```cpp
 template<typename F>